Ainara2828/GraphTheory_MovieRecommandation/README.md

 # Objective

-The goal of the project is to predict a rating for a couple (user, movie) based on the ratings assigned by their respective local communities (defined below in "graph theory" section).
+The goal of the project is to predict a rating for a couple (user, movie) based on the ratings assigned by their respective local communities (defined below in "project realisation" section).

 This project allows you to train on:
 - the recommendation